Muralidharan3033/JAVA_DS_Module-6/EX3-Write a program to count the number of digits in an integer.md

 # EX3 Write a program to count the number of digits in an integer.
-## DATE:14-11-2025
+## DATE:12/08/2025
 ## AIM:
-To write a C program to implement Tower of Hanoi
+To write a JAVA program to implement Tower of Hanoi

 ## Algorithm
 1. Read the input number